ThomasLmt/Projet_DataScientest_crypto/README.md

 - Uses a MongoDB market collection using historical-data-engine-FG.py and generating a machine learning model using service pyspark
 - Models is copied on the bot_api at the end of the process and can be used by bot_apy.py

-## To do only if the model does not already exist
+## To do only if the model does not already exist or need to be updated
 - The COPY function does not work on the jupyter notebook image so it is managed after container creation docker cp ./pyspark/model-generation.py pyspark:/home/jovyan/model-generation.py